grafana/grafana/docs/sources/enterprise/reporting.md

 To modify the panels' clarity you can set a scale factor for the rendered images.
 A higher scale factor is more legible but will increase the file size of the generated PDF.

-It's also possible to specify custom fonts supporting different Unicode scripts.
-DejaVu that is the default font used for PFD rendering.
+You can also specify custom fonts that support different Unicode scripts.
+The DejaVu font is the default used for PDF rendering.

 These options are available in the [configuration]({{< relref "../administration/configuration.md">}}) file.